 - Making large amounts of baked potatoes, stew, chili, meatballs, ribs, roasts, sauces, hams, casseroles, pies, or pretty much anything for a large group!

-I always use my electric roaster for Maple Glazed Ham.
+I always use my electric roaster for Maple Glazed Ham as well.
 Some electric roaster models come with removable serving dishes, which I really think are worth buying.
 They’re great for serving at parties, and you can buy them separately too.

 Pros of Buying an Electric Roaster Oven